-To facilitate data in and out of your OnDemand environments, customers are provided distinct and separate accounts for each destination environment (for example, production, QA, and development) on the BMC cloud FTP servers.
+To facilitate data in and out of your environments, customers are provided distinct and separate accounts for each destination environment (for example, production, QA, and development) on the BMC-hosted FTP servers.
 Within each account are separate directories for inbound and outbound transfers.
 For inbound transfers, customers should upload data to the ToOnDemand directory.
 Likewise, for outbound transfers, customers can download data from the FromOnDemand directory.
-When configuring your data transfer, you will need to obtain the full directory path from BMC OnDemand Operations.
-Data is automatically transferred between the FTP server and the OnDemand environments on a set schedule, typically every 15 minutes.
+When configuring your data transfer, use the following directory paths:

 Design and development of the transfer job is the sole responsibility of the customer.
-If development assistance is needed, BMC offers development services for a fixed price fee via its Remote Enhancement service.
+If development assistance is needed, you may consult with BMC Global Services or a trusted partner.

-In order to deliver data to the BMC cloud for import into an OnDemand environment, the MFT service should be utilized by first uploading the desired data to the designated environment using the specific environment account information provided.
+In order to deliver data to the BMC cloud for import into a BMC Helix environment, the MFT service should be utilized by first uploading the desired data to the designated environment's FTP account using the specific environment account information provided.
 Once logged in to the FTP server, files should be placed in the ToOnDemand directory.
-Within 15 minutes, the files will be moved to the OnDemand environment and available to any import process within the application.
-For Atrium Integrator (AI) or Unified Data Management (UDM) data loading mechanisms, the files will be moved to the AR System server of the OnDemand environment.
-In either case, the final target path on the destination server is D:\BMCData\BMCXfer\ToOnDemand for a Windows AR System server and /opt/bmc/ars/data/ToOnDemand for a Linux AR System server.
+From this location, the data is available for consumption by any import process within the application.
+To import files from the FTP server into the BMC Helix container, add the following step at the beginning of the Pentaho job definition:

 BMC supports a variety of protocols to allow maximum flexibility for customer connections utilizing the MFT service.
 Both encrypted and unencrypted connections and transfers are supported, however encryption is strongly recommended.
 For transfers using the FTP protocol, plain FTP and FTPS using Explicit SSL are both supported using passive mode only.
 File transfers using SFTP are also supported.
 User/password authentication for all protocols as well as key authentication for SFTP are supported.
 Port requirements are listed below.